Saturday, February 8, 2025

 I'm looking forward to seeing your 127 Day photos!

-This is just a quick reminder that the deadline to submit 127-format photos you made on the 12th of July, 2024 to the 127 Day Exhibition is in one week, on Thursday, September 12, 2024.
+This is just a quick reminder that the deadline to submit 127-format photos you made on December 7, 2024 to the 127 Day Exhibition is in one week, on Friday, February 7, 2025.

 If you've already submitted, thank you!